Vertical Divider

 |

-Armor of God: Descriptive and Cooperative The command for the New Testament church to “…be strong in the Lord and in the strength of His might” is fulfilled by putting on the “full armor of God.”
-(Ephesians 6:11, 13) Jesus Christ is the armor of God.
-He is the source of divine power within the ecclesia and the sole means by which it is privileged to “stand firm” and “resist” every scheme of the devil in spiritual battle.
+Jesus Christ is the armor of God.
+He is the source of divine power within the ecclesia and the sole means by which it is privileged to “stand firm” and “resist” every scheme of the devil “in the evil day.”
 “Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
 (Ephesians 6:13) By context, the “evil day” is referent to a period of time characterized by intense spiritual battle.
 It is reflective of a day in which the spiritual forces of wickedness are especially active against the New Testament church.
 As revealed by the Apostle Paul, the armor of God is both descriptive and cooperative.
 It consists of six components.
-The first three are descriptive, and the final three cooperative.
+The first three are descriptive.
 “Stand firm therefore, having girded your loins with truth, and having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace; in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God.”
 (Ephesians 6:14-17) |

 Vertical Divider